04th December, 2023

 The definitive guide on immersion heaters

-We have created this definitive guide to immersion heaters, letting you know what they actually are, how they work and (most importantly) how much they will cost so you can decide whether they are a good option for your home.
+We have created this definitive guide to immersion heaters, letting you know what they are, how they work and (most importantly) how much they will cost so you can decide whether they are a good option for your home.

-First things first, we need to address the heater in the room.
+First, we need to address the heater in the room.
 You will not be able to consider getting an immersion heater installed in your home without understanding what one is in the first place.

 Immersion heaters use electricity to heat water so you can use it.
 They can also be connected to solar panels, making them highly efficient for these eco-conscious times.